wp-plugins/generalstats/readme.txt

 Nevertheless, for smaller weblogs the default value of 100 "Rows at once" should be appropriate.

+= Which Javascript library should I choose for the Ajax refresh in my theme? =

+That's [a well-covered topic in the web](https://encrypted.google.com/search?q=prototype+vs.+jquery).
+GeneralStats provides you with the flexibility to use either [Prototype](http://www.prototypejs.org/) or [jQuery](http://jquery.com/).
+Thus, your decision merely depends on what your other installed plugins use.

 = Why is the 'Drag and Drop Layout' not working? =

 This section is based on Javascript.
-Thus, you have to enable Javascript in your browser (this is a default setting in a [modern browser](http://browsehappy.com/) like Firefox).
+Thus, you have to enable Javascript in your browser (this is a default setting in a [modern browser](http://browsehappy.com/) like [Firefox](http://www.mozilla.com/?from=sfx&uid=313633&t=306)).
 GeneralStats is still fully functional without these constraints, but you need to customize your stats manually as in older versions of GeneralStats.

 = How can I adopt the color scheme in the GeneralStats Settings Tab? =